fw-codes/PricePilot/README.md

-# PricePilot-E-commerce Product Scraper using Selenium
+# PricePilot: E-commerce Product Scraper using Selenium

 PricePilot is a Python-based web automation tool that scrapes product details from e-commerce websites (currently Amazon) and organizes them into a structured Excel file for easy comparison.